Watch Gov. Northam's update on the coronavirus

-Gov. Ralph Northam along with state health and safety officials have been giving frequent updates on the fight against COVID-19 in Virginia.
+Gov. Ralph Northam along with state health and safety officials have been giving regular updates on the fight against COVID-19 in Virginia.

 The updates are on Monday, Wednesday and Friday at 2 p.m.